Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 | Damage to landlord's fixtures by your staff | Not covered | You must insure |

 The gap is significant.
-Most tenants need at minimum fire insurance for contents, public liability insurance, and business interruption coverage.
-The specific policies depend on your office type, industry, and lease requirements.
+Most tenants need at minimum a fire base for contents, public liability, and business interruption.
+The specific sections depend on your office type, industry, and lease requirements.

-There are six core insurance policies that office-based businesses in Malaysia should evaluate.
-Not every business needs all six, but understanding each one helps you make informed decisions about your coverage.
+There are six core sections that office-based businesses in Malaysia should evaluate.
+Not every business needs all six, but understanding each helps you build the right package.

-Fire insurance for office tenants covers your contents, renovations, and fit-out against fire, lightning, and explosion.
+The fire base covers your contents, renovations, and fit-out against fire, lightning, and explosion.
 Extended perils can be added to cover flood, storm, burst pipes, and impact damage.
-This is separate from the building fire insurance your landlord carries.
+This is separate from the building fire insurance your landlord carries, and it is the section the rest of the package attaches to.

 You should insure your office contents at replacement value.
 Underinsuring triggers the "average clause" where the insurer only pays a proportional amount.
 For example, if your contents are worth RM500,000 but you only insure for RM250,000, you only receive 50% of any claim.